Heimwerker

 Choosing the Right Tools for Pool Cleaning

-A few must-have pool cleaning tools include:
+The must-have tools for pool cleaning include:

-• Requires much less manual effort
+• They require much less manual effort.

-• Vacuum head width: Should be 1/3 to 1/2 the width of your pool at its widest point
+• Vacuum head width: Should be 1/3 to 1/2 the width of your pool at its widest point.

 How to Keep Your Pool Water Crystal Clear